Deep Learning for Android Malware Defenses: a Systematic Literature Review

 This survey aims to shape the research area of using deep learning techniques to defend against Android malware, and position existing works and current progress.
-Specifically, this paper makes the following contributions: \begin{itemize} \item We systematically collected and reviewed 132 primary studies published between 2014 to 2021 on DL-based Android malware defenses. \item We presented a comprehensive qualitative and quantitative synthesis based on the collected studies.
-Our synthesis covered the following themes: research objectives, APK characterization, deep learning techniques, deployment, and model evaluation. \item We further enumerated current issues of the existing works from different aspects and provided recommendations based on findings to support further research in this domain. \item We provided a trend analysis to identify potential future trends for the research community. \end{itemize}
+Specifically, this paper makes the following contributions: \begin{itemize} \item We systematically collect and review 132 primary studies published between 2014 and 2021 on DL-based Android malware defenses. \item We present a comprehensive qualitative and quantitative synthesis based on the collected studies.
+Our synthesis covers the following themes: research objectives, APK characterization, deep learning techniques, deployment, and model evaluation. \item We further enumerate current issues of the existing works from different aspects and provide recommendations based on findings to support further research in this domain. \item We provide trend analysis to identify potential future trends for the research community. \end{itemize}

-The remaining of this paper is structured as follows: Section 2 presents the review methodology used in this paper.
+The remainder of this paper is structured as follows: Section 2 presents the review methodology used in this paper.
 Section 3 discusses the reviewed results and open issues for the proposed research questions.
 Section 4 and 5 discuss potential implications and possible threats to validity of this study respectively.
 Finally, Section 6 concludes the paper.